mbjackson1035/CombineCSVFiles/README.md

    these warnings before using the combined csv file.
 3. This program will not delete or move any files.
 It is left for some other post process to move/delete the input files as well as what to do with the resulting combined csv file.
-4. Running the program will overwrite the existing combined file.
+4. Re-running the program will overwrite the existing combined file.
 If this is unacceptable, either have some other process check for this before this program is run, or modify the code.
+5. This programs does not report on non-csv files.
+They are just ignored.
+In the test data, several other file types are included, including one misspelled cvs instead of csv.

 --------------------
 First use suggestion